SamsonPHP/config/readme.md

 ## Configuration scheme
-Your project can have any amount of possible configurations, which is usually used for different environments, such as *development, test, deploy, production* stages, for this purposes we have created ```samsonos\config\Scheme```, each of them corresponds to specific environment.
+Your project can have any amount of possible configurations, which is usually used for different environments, such as *development, test, deploy, production* stages, for this purposes we have created ```Scheme```, each of them corresponds to specific environment.
 In practice you should have _base configuration folder_, by default it is located at ```app/config``` folder.

 ### Global configuration